-The relationship between substance use and homelessness is complex.
-While rates of substance use are disproportionately high among the homeless population, homelessness cannot be explained by substance use alone.
-The use of substances alone does not necessarily signal addiction, nor a harmful or problematic lifestyle.
-In addition, many people who are addicted to substances never become homeless, but an individual that is experiencing housing instability, often due to low income, has an increased risk of losing their housing if they use substances.
+The relationship between substance use and experiences of homelessness is complex.
+While rates of substance use are disproportionately high among those experiencing homelessness, homelessness cannot be explained by substance use alone.
+The use of substances alone does not necessarily signal addiction or a harmful/problematic lifestyle.
+In addition, many people who are addicted to substances never experience homelessness, but an individual that is experiencing housing instability, often due to low income, has an increased risk of losing their housing if they use substances.
 Once on the streets, an individual with substance use issues has little chance of getting housing as they face insurmountable barriers to obtaining health care, including substance use treatment services and recovery supports.

 People that live on the streets and engage in substance use have many risks, one of which is difficulty obtaining and maintaining employment and housing.
 The frequency of such problems suggests the potential viability of harm reduction programs that provide a safe environment for stabilization to clients who are unable to maintain abstinence.
 As well, stable supportive housing is needed to give people an environment in which they are better able to deal with their substance use problems.